SciNim/flambeau/README.md

 # Flambeau

-Flambeau provides Nim bindings to libtorch C++ API.
+Flambeau provides Nim bindings to libtorch C++ API and torchvision.

 ## Installation

-TODO
+TODO.

+The library installation including:
+- auto-downloading and deploying of libtorch
+- optional auto-compiling of torchvision into a shared library (if requested)

+is not setup.

+The library is not ready for general use at the moment.

 ## Limitations